Immunisation and vaccination

 • all children aged 2 or 3 years old (on 31 August 2024)

-• all primary school-aged children (from Reception class to Year 6)
+• all primary and secondary school-aged children (from Reception to Year 11)

 • those aged 65 years and over